road-to-rio/courseproject/README.md

-# this file will work you through the run_analysis.R file
+# this file will walk you through the run_analysis.R file

 line 1: load the R package "dplyr", as the functions "group_by" and "summarise_each" will be used later

 line 2 to 4: getting the raw data from the internet and unzip it into the wd, you may want to skip this part if these files are already in your wd